17th Annual Benedictine Experience

 The monastic experience will be led by two extraordinarily talented religious figures:

 Dr. Alan Kolp (B.D., Harvard Divinity School, Ph.D., Harvard University) teaches at Baldwin-Wallace University in Berea, Ohio, currently holding the Baldwin-Wallace Chair in Faith and Life.
-He has been a Fulbright Fellow at Wilhelms Universitat in Munster, Germany.
-He was formerly dean of The Earlham School of Religion (graduate division of Earlham College, Richmond, Indiana).
-Dr. Kolp is the author of several books, including Fresh Winds of the Spirit and A Canopy of Light and Love and co-author of Integrity is a Growth Market: Character-Based Leadership.
+He has been a Fulbright Fellow at Wilhelms Universitat in Munster, Germany, and was formerly dean of The Earlham School of Religion (graduate division of Earlham College, Richmond, Indiana).
+Dr. Kolp is the author of several books, including Fresh Winds of the Spirit and A Canopy of Light and Love, and co-author of Integrity is a Growth Market: Character-Based Leadership.
 He has led seminars, conferences, and retreats for faith communities and other groups around the world.
 His breadth of Christian vision is indicated by his being a lifelong Quaker who teaches at a Methodist-related university, and who is also a Benedictine Oblate (St. Andrew Roman Catholic Abbey, Cleveland, Ohio).
-This will be Dr. Kolp’s first time as a leader of The Dallas Benedictine Experience

-Father Daniel Forsythe, pastor of St. Basil the Great Byzantine Church in Irving, Texas, who was such a successful leader of the 2012 Dallas Benedictine Experience, will return in 2013 to give the homilies following the office of Lauds each day.
+Father Daniel Forsythe, pastor of St. Basil the Great Byzantine Church in Irving, Texas, will once again give the homilies following the office of Lauds each day.

-Sister Mary Donald and Dr. Kolp will give presentations on Benedictine values and their applications to life today.
-Both are also available for private spiritual meetings for those who wish it.
+Brother Bede and Dr. Kolp will give presentations on Benedictine values and their applications to life today.
+Both will also be available for private meetings with those who would like to discuss spiritual matters with them.

 George Trauth and Lynn Witherspoon